The Real Purpose Behind Those Diamond Patches on Backpacks

 If your backpack comes without the tabs and now you don’t know how you’ll live without them, you’ll be relieved to learn that the vintage styling of lash tabs has become so popular that you can now purchase your own and affix them to your favorite backpack.

 No matter where you need to take your backpack, lash tabs are made to save you the hassle of digging through layers of gear for some of your most important items.
 The tab can also prove useful for frequent fliers, as Marie Claire suggests threading the laces of shoes through the tab and letting them hang off your bag, providing extra space and weight in your checked luggage or carry-on.
-Here are some additional carry-on tips for your next flight.
+Next, check out the explanation to more little things you’ve always wondered about.